 Now Available!
 Local Mitigation Planning Handbook for Community Officials

-The newly revised Local Mitigation Planning Handbook (FR302-094-1) as the official guide for local governments to develop, update and implement local mitigation plans.
-While the requirements under §201.6 have not changed, the Handbook provides guidance to local governments on developing or updating hazard mitigation plans to meet the requirements under the Code of Federal Regulations (CFR) Title 44 – Emergency Management and Assistance §201.6, Local Mitigation Plans.
-We have completely revised the format and expanded our guidance to offers practical approaches, tools, worksheets and local mitigation planning examples for how communities can engage in effective planning to reduce long-term risk from natural hazards and disasters.
+The newly revised Local Mitigation Planning Handbook (FR302-094-1) is the official guide for local governments to develop, update and implement local mitigation plans.
+While the requirements under §201.6 have not changed, the handbook provides guidance to local governments on developing or updating hazard mitigation plans to meet the requirements under the Code of Federal Regulations (CFR) Title 44 – Emergency Management and Assistance §201.6, Local Mitigation Plans.
+The completely revised the format and expanded guidance offers practical approaches, tools, worksheets and local mitigation planning examples for how communities can engage in effective planning to reduce long-term risk from natural hazards and disasters.
 Among other benefits, completion of a local mitigation plan is a requirement for FEMA approval and eligibility for FEMA Hazard Mitigation Assistance grant programs.

 New!
 Integrating Hazard Mitigation Into Local Planning